Reinforcement Learning with Budget-Constrained Nonparametric Function Approximation for Opportunistic Spectrum Access: Introduction

-In this paper, we develop novel machine learning algorithms to enable autonomous learning and increase spectrum efficiency in \textit{unknown} and \textit{dynamic} RF environments.
-The dynamic nature of the RF environment covers cases when taking actions lead to changes in the RF environment, i.e., colliding with a PU may force the PU to move to a different frequency band or backoff its data rate.
-Reinforcement learning (RL) provides a natural framework for model-free optimization with the goal of learning optimal channel access policies, in which radios learn by direct interaction with the environment.
-RL has been proposed for cognitive radio networks in the context of cooperative sensing \cite{Lo:2013}, interference control \cite{Galindo:2010}, optimization of queueing systems \cite{Wang:2014}, and spectrum management \cite{Morozs:2016}.
+In this paper, we use reinforcement learning (RL) \cite{SuttonBarto} to enable OSA in unknown and dynamic RF environments.
+In our problem formulation, SU channel accesses change the RF environment due to PU coexistence protocols, e.g., collisions may force a PU to change frequencies or backoff their data rate.
+RL provides a natural framework for model-free optimization in which radios learn by direct interaction with the environment.
+RL has been used in cognitive radio networks in the context of cooperative sensing, interference control, optimization of queueing systems, and spectrum management \cite{Lo:2013,Galindo:2010,Wang:2014,Morozs:2016}.

-To learn a good spectrum access policy, radios must balance the exploration of the space of states and actions with the exploitation of an already learned policy \cite{SuttonBarto}.
-The radios use acquired knowledge to choose actions (e.g., which channel to access) that maximize a cumulative reward (e.g., data rate).
-Learning a policy directly by interacting with the environment has the potential of providing adaptation capabilities and significant savings in terms of computational complexity.
-This is coupled with a kernel-based framework for dimensionality reduction to capture the essential features of the communication environment.
-The advantages of this approach is that it is adaptive, flexible, and has low complexity.
-The approach is illustrated in Fig. \ref{fig:rl_agent}.

-The algorithms developed in this work may also be useful for prediction in high-dimensional data, adaptive sensing, robotics and adaptive stochastic control problems.